Eastern Michigan vs. UMass NCAA Football Odds, Plays and Insights | September 18, 2021

 Over/Under Insights

-- This contest's total is 17 points lower than the 72.5 these two squads combine to give up per game in 2021.
+- The 72.5 points per game these two squads have allowed their opponents to score this season are 16.5 more than the 56 total in this contest.

-- The average total in Eagles games this season is 52, 3.5 points fewer than Saturday's over/under of 55.5 .
+- The Eagles and their opponents score an average of 52.0 points per game, 4.0 fewer than Saturday's total.

-- The 55.5-point total for this game is 1.2 points below the 56.7 points per game average total in Minutemen games this season.
+- The 56-point over/under for this game is 0.5 points below the 56.5 points per game average total in Minutemen games this season.

 Eastern Michigan Stats and Trends

-- This year, the Eagles have three turnovers, one fewer than the Minutemen have takeaways (4).
+- The Eagles have three giveaways this season, while the Minutemen have four takeaways .

+- Find the latest spread and moneyline odds for Eastern Michigan at SISportsbook.

 UMass Stats and Trends

-- The Minutemen have turned the ball over one more time (4 total) than the Eagles have forced a turnover (3) this season.
+- The Minutemen have turned the ball over four times this season, one more turnover than the Eagles have forced (3).

 Eastern Michigan Top Players

-- Jawon Hamilton has rushed for 64 yards on 15 carries (64.0 yards per game), with one touchdown on the ground this year.
+- So far this year Jawon Hamilton has rushed for 64 yards on 15 carries (64.0 ypg), with one rushing touchdown.

-- Hassan Beydoun has three catches, leading his team with 58 yards (58.0 ypg) this season.
+- This season Hassan Beydoun has three catches and leads the team with 58 yards (58.0 per game).

 - Dylan Summers has caught three passes for 39 yards, averaging 39.0 yards per game this year.